How to tell if your car battery is dying?

 Here is how to tell if your car battery is dying:

-➢No Sound at all - If no sound is made when you turn the key and the electronics such as the radio and dashboard aren't working, that means that the battery is completely dead.
-If the battery is old then it will probably need replacing, but if the battery is fairly recent then it could mean that there is a problem with the alternator or battery cables.
+> No sound at all - If no sound is made when you turn the key and the electronics such as the radio and dashboard aren't working, that means that the battery is completely dead.
+If the battery is old then it will probably need replacing, but if the battery is fairly recent then it could mean that there is a problem with the alternator or the battery cables.
 If your vehicle starts with jump leads, then it confirms that the problem was a flat battery.
-Visit our guide on how to start jump start a vehicle for more information.
+Visit our guide on how to jump start a vehicle

 One main cause of battery problems that often gets overlooked is the cable connections.
 If the cables are loose or not correctly connected, then the full charge from the battery is not being transmitted to the engine.
 Make sure the cables are connected securely, and the wires are intact and in good shape.
 Check the terminals to see if there is any corrosion, which can stop the vehicle from starting.
 If the connections are all secure and clean, but the car still won't start, this may indicate a dead battery.